Skin Cancer Removal & Reconstruction

 My GP is concerned I have a skin cancer.
 What should I do?

-If your GP is concerned that you may have a skin cancer he/she will refer you for a surgical opinion.
+If your GP is concerned that you may have skin cancer, he/she will refer you for a surgical opinion.
 Many skin cancers can be treated on the first visit to Mr Kenton-Smith under local anaesthetic.

 How long does treatment take?

 Mr Kenton-Smith will see you for a consultation.
-If he thinks your skin cancer removal will be relatively straightforward, he will then take you through to the clinic’s operating theatre.
-In theatre Mr Kenton-Smith will put local anaesthetic in the lesion.
-This normally stings for a minute or so and then you should not feel any pain.
+If he thinks your skin cancer removal will be relatively straightforward, he will take you to the clinic’s operating theatre.
+In the theatre, Mr Kenton-Smith will apply local anaesthetic to the lesion.
+This normally stings for a minute, and then you should not feel any pain.
 You will feel pressure as the skin cancer is removed and stitched up in two layers.
-The deep layer takes the tension away from the skin, which Mr Kenton-Smith believes leads to a finer scar.
+The deep layer removes the tension from the skin, which Mr Kenton-Smith believes leads to a finer scar.

 What if my skin cancer is more complex?

 Complex reconstructions (including skin grafts and flaps) are not usually performed at the initial visit.
-A biopsy may be taken to confirm the diagnosis prior to skin cancer removal and reconstruction.
-Mr Kenton-Smith can advise you of the best form of reconstruction for you and can also show you examples of the form of reconstruction proposed if requested.
-Complex reconstruction of the nose, eyelids and ears, in particular, can significantly improve on traditional results.
-Mr Kenton-Smith avoids skin grafts on the nose as a general rule in order to avoid the “patch” appearance that can occur.
+A biopsy may be taken to confirm the diagnosis before skin cancer removal and reconstruction.
+Mr Kenton-Smith can advise you of the best form of reconstruction and show you examples of the proposed form of reconstruction if requested.
+Complex reconstruction of the nose, eyelids and ears, in particular, can significantly improve traditional results.
+Mr Kenton-Smith avoids skin grafts on the nose as a general rule to avoid the “patch” appearance that can occur.

 Should I seek prior approval from my insurance company?